smerante/spring-aws-microservices/README.md

 Go to EB configuration and add the security group to your instance

 Go back to EB, and restart to app to make sure it still connects to DB

+# Full stack react backend
+To understand JWT and auth more: https://www.springboottutorial.com/spring-boot-react-full-stack-with-spring-security-basic-and-jwt-authentication

+When deploying app to S# make sure the region is the same from the EB bucket

+You can add a public bucket policy:

+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Sid": "AddPerm",
+            "Effect": "Allow",
+            "Principal": "*",
+            "Action": "s3:GetObject",
+            "Resource": "arn:aws:s3:::full-stack-frontend-qa/*"
+        }
+    ]
+}